 1University of York, Heslington, York, UK, YO10 5DD

-2University of Lincoln, Brayford Way, Brayford, Pool, Lincoln, UK, LN6 7TS
+2University of Lincoln, Brayford, Pool, Lincoln, UK, LN6 7TS

 Corresponding author:

 Kirralise J. Hansford – kh1474@york.ac.uk

 Abstract

 Current pharmaceutical interventions for chronic pain are reported to be minimally effective, leading researchers to investigate non-pharmacological avenues for chronic pain treatment.
 One such avenue is the use of resizing illusions delivered using augmented reality.
 Here, the illusion resizes the affected body part through stretching or shrinking manipulations.
 These resizing illusions have been shown to give analgesic effects; however, the neural underpinnings remain undefined.
 This study seeks to understand the neural mechanisms behind these illusions in healthy and chronic pain participants, by using somatosensory steady state evoked potentials in addition to subjective self-report questionnaires, to enhance knowledge of what drives the subjective embodiment and analgesic effects. [results and conclusions to be added].